Preserving the Past for a Better Future

 Designed by the first architect of the United States Capitol, William Thornton, the Octagon has witnessed some of history’s most significant moments, including the 1814 burning of Washington, the official end of the War of 1812, and D.C.’s rise as a symbol of democracy.
-Starting in 1898, it was AIA’s first D.C. headquarters.
+Starting in 1898, it was the American Institute of Architects’ first D.C. headquarters.